weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 ## With `nearXXX`

-When using a [similarity search](./similarity.md) parameter (i.e. `nearXXX`) with `Aggregate`, you should include a way to [limit the search results](../api/graphql/aggregate.md#limiting-the-search-space).
+When using a [similarity search](./similarity.md) operator (i.e. `nearXXX`) with `Aggregate`, you should include a way to [limit the search results](../api/graphql/aggregate.md#limiting-the-search-space).
 This is because a vector search in itself does not exclude any objects from the results set - _all_ objects have some degree of similarity to the query.

 Thus, for the vector search to affect the `Aggregate` output, you **must** set a limit on:
 - The number of results returned (with `limit`), or